LBC-LNBio/KVFinder-web/source/index.rst

 Client-side applications
 ************************

-In addition to the primary interaction mode of KVFinder-web, we also provide additional client-side applications, such as PyMOL KVFinder-web and an example of a Python HTTP client, which broaden the range of possibilities for user interaction.
-These clients sends job via HTTP requests to the web service, customize detection parameters and process job results.
+To broaden the range of possibilities for user interaction, we also provide additional client-side applications, that are:

 * :ref:`pymol-kvfinder-web-tools`: a graphical PyMOL plugin.

 * :ref:`http-client`: an example of a Python HTTP client;

+Both client-side applications sends job via HTTP requests to the KVFinder-web service, customize detection parameters and process job results.

 .. toctree::
    :caption: Client-side applications